typeworld/typeworld/documentation.md

 * **Button on publisher’s website**: The user can access the subscription on the publisher’s website in their personal account section, available only after login.
 This way, the subscription URL is passed from the browser directly to the app with no transmission other than (ideally) encrypted HTTPS traffic.
 The subscription URL with its secret key is as secure as the publisher’s website login.
 * **Invitation API**: The central Type.World server provides an API ([`inviteUserToSubscription ` command](https://type.world/developer/api#inviteUserToSubscription)) to invite users to a subscription, identified by their Type.World user account email address, which must be known to the publisher.
 The user will receive an email notifying them of the subscription invitation, and in the app they may accept or decline the invitation.
 Again, no subscription link is transmitted except between the Type.World server and app over HTTPS.
 The primary use of this API command is for users to pass the subscription on to other users in the app.
 But a publisher could theoretically use it to invite their users to a subscription directly without providing a button on their website.
 However, that’s not very convenient, as the publisher needs to collect their users’ Type.World user account email addresses, which could be different from the user account email addresses registered with the publisher.
-For initial access, the button on the publisher’s website is recommended.
+For normal access, the button on the publisher’s website is recommended.

 The secret keys are then stored in the operating system’s keychain app and subscription URLs stored in the user preferences are stripped of that secret key so that they cannot be easily read by third party code.
 Since keychain access is normally restricted to the app that created a key in the keychain, a user is normally prompted when a third party wants to read it out.